JAsomart/Documentation/TeamsMigration/TeamsMigrationAgenda-Updated.md

   - Explanation of the required change, with information regarding the benefits and shortcomings of the new modern Teams client

     - Starting on February 1 2024, any classic Teams users who have not updated to the modern Teams client will begin seeing an informational banner to remind them to update to the new client.
 This banner will appear in the main Teams client window at the top of the page (underneath the main bar).
-    - On March 31 2024, a new Teams client will be rolled out for users who are still on classic Teams, installing the new Teams client for them and uninstalling the classic Teams client.
-After this time, classic Teams will be unavailable.
+    - On March 31 2024, Microsoft will attempt to uninstall Classic Teams, and install the new modern Teams client (for users who still using classic Teams).
+Classic Teams will no longer function from this date forward
     - After March 31 2024, if you’re already running on new Teams, there will be no change in behavior.
 Your Teams will continue working as expected.
 Users on classic Teams will be automatically updated to the new Teams client.
 Users won’t be able to switch back to classic Teams after this date, because classic Teams won’t be functional.
 Microsoft will attempt to uninstall classic Teams.

 ## System Administrators